vinodsunkara/AzureWordPressOnLinuxExtensions/Readme.md

 Install exif Extension:
 ---

-We can enable this extension with 'docker-php-ext-install' since it will install all the dependencies and correct the configure options automatically.
+We can enable this extension with `docker-php-ext-install` since it will install all the dependencies and correct the configure options automatically.
 ```
 RUN docker-php-ext-install exif
 ```